ELE495-2425Summer/capstoneproject-automind-grup-14/README.md

 6) First-Time Setup Notes
     - Pair the Bluetooth microphone using GUI or bluetoothctl.
     - The Raspberry Pi must be connected to the RFID module via UART. `kayit_al.py` will detect and log authorized UID cards.
-    - Ensure OpenAI API key is defined in your Python scripts or environment, openai.api_key = `“sk-...”`.
+    - Ensure OpenAI API key is defined in your Python scripts or environment, openai.api_key = `"sk-..."`.

 7) Additional Notes
     - All voice interactions are in Turkish.